Man who killed sisters in Port Hills crash jailed

 Fiddymont initially denied the charges of dangerous driving causing the deaths, and causing injury to another passenger.

-He said the breaks failed on his Subaru WRX, but the Crown said he was simply driving too fast.
+He said the brakes failed on his Subaru WRX, but the Crown said he was simply driving too fast.

 The case went to trial last year but came to an abrupt end when Fiddymont changed his pleas to guilty.